WordPress/gutenberg/docs/designers-developers/faq.md

 ## What are block variations?
 Are they the same as block styles?

 No, block variations are different versions of a single base block, sharing a similar functionality, but with slight differences in their implementation, or settings (attributes, InnerBlocks,etc).
-Block variations are transparent for users, and once registered a block variation, it will appear as a new block.
+Block variations are transparent for users, and once there is a registered block variation, it will appear as a new block.
 For example, the `embed` block registers different block variations to embed content from specific providers.

-On the other hand, [block styles](/docs/designers-developers/developers/filters/block-filters.md#block-style-variations) allow providing alternative styles to existing blocks, and they work by adding a className to the block’s wrapper.
+Meanwhile, [block styles](/docs/designers-developers/developers/filters/block-filters.md#block-style-variations) allow you to provide alternative styles to existing blocks, and they work by adding a className to the block’s wrapper.
 Once a block has registered block styles, block style selector will appear in its sidebar so that users can chose among the different registered styles.

 ## How do editor styles work?